This page is a labor of love, dedicated to Belka, Valeska

 Mix above ingredients, and add muscle

-meat or raw meaty bones.
-Muscle meats are cubed and stirred into
+meat.
+Muscle meats are cubed and stirred into the mix.
+Finely ground

-the mix.
-Finely ground eggshells are added, 1 tsn per pound of food.
-If
+eggshells are added, 1 level tsn per pound of food.
+The amount of meat

-meat/supplement mix.
-The amount depends on the dog.
-My adult bitches average
+depends on the dog.
+My adult bitches average 65 pounds.
+They usually get

-average 95 pounds, and usually get 1 1/2 to 2 1/2 cups muscle meat, or
+get 1 1/2 to 2 1/2 cups muscle meat.
+Remember, use at least 50% red meats

 BASIC INFORMATION----(specifics